EdwardAThomson/psi-demo/README.md

 The overall top-level stragey is outlined in a blog I wrote in June 2020: [Preventing cheaters in Fog Of War Games](https://edward-thomson.medium.com/preventing-cheaters-in-fog-of-war-games-69f202fbe107).

+## PSI Explainer
+I put together a page that explains more of the details of what PSI is and how it works: [PSI Explainer](./explanations/psi_explainer.md).

 ## Installation

 1. Clone the repository: